 Divided government likely would produce moderate policies.

-Initial market reactions to the U.S. election have been favorable, but a disputed transition creates the potential for near-term volatility.
+Initial market reactions to the U.S. elections have been favorable, but the potential remains for near-term volatility.

-If Republicans keep control of the Senate after two runoff elections in Georgia, divided government could impede a Biden administration’s legislative agenda.
+If Republicans keep control of the Senate after two runoff elections in Georgia, a divided government could impede the Biden administration’s legislative agenda.

 GOP Senate control almost certainly would rule out any significant tax increases.
-A Democratic presidency might focus more on regulation and foreign policy.
+The Biden presidency is likely to focus more on regulation and foreign policy.

 Washington Analyst, U.S. Equity Division